mca91/ITEWR_DC_Course/chapter8.md

 ---
 title       : Empirical Exercises - Economic Growth description : This section deals with the issue of finding determinants to economic growth.
-We consider data used by Levine et al. in their paper 'Finance and the Sources of Growth', <i> Journal of Financial Econometrics </i>, 2000, 58:261-300
+We consider a data set used by Levine et al. in their paper 'Finance and the Sources of Growth', <i> Journal of Financial Econometrics </i>, 2000, 58:261-300

 --- type:NormalExercise lang:r xp:100 skills:1 key:498a3c9d06